Alicia offers group

 individuals, and Zoom trainings for the public.

-Alicia Dara has helped thousands of people including CEO’s, Global VPs, Executive Directors and Presidential candidates break through blocks, find their Power Voice, and put it to work.
-Her most popular group training is Power Voice for Career Women, which helps women strengthen their voices, clarify their messaging, and push back against workplace sexism.
-Corporate clients include Microsoft (where she is a vendor), Amazon, Kimpton Hotels, Planned Parenthood, The Riveter, and Carhartt.
-Private clients include the National Women's Political Caucus, the Female Founders Alliance, and members of Amazon, Facebook, Merrill Lynch, Seattle Trade Commission, Windermere, and Twitter.
-She is the Founder and Editor in Chief of Womancake Magazine.
+Alicia Dara is a nationally recognized Executive speech and presentation coach based in Seattle.
+She has helped thousands of people including CEO’s, Global VPs, Executive Directors and US Presidential candidates break through blocks, find their Power Voice, and put it to work.
+Her most popular group training is Power Voice for Executives, which provides high-level communication skills that build trust with key stakeholders, and help each individual make maximum impact in their career.
+Alicia is also the creator of Power Voice for Career Women, which is both a skills training and a team-building event.
+Corporate clients include Microsoft, Amazon, Cisco, Columbia Bank, Kimpton Hotels, Planned Parenthood, and Carhartt.
+Private clients include the National Women's Political Caucus, Graham & Walker, Inatai Foundation, The Sequoia Project and members of Meta, Merrill Lynch, Booz Allen, Charles Schwab, Deloitte, Kirkland & Ellis, Seattle Trade Commission, Windermere, and X. In 2023 Alicia became the Founder and Editor in Chief of Womancake Magazine.

 Alicia was born into a family of Grammy-award winning symphony musicians.
 She studied musical theater in New York City and is an AMDA grad.
 As a musician she has released 5 original solo records and 4 with her current band Diamondwolf.
-Her writings about strengthening women’s voices have been published in Oldster Magazine, Thrive Global, Lioness Magazine, The Select 7, Medium, CoveyClub, and The Write Life.
-She also talks gives regular tips and tricks to her monthly email list (sign up in the box on the home page).
-Alicia has served on the Board of Advocates of Planned Parenthood of the Great Northwest and Hawaiian Islands, and has spoken extensively about being a feminist activist since the age of 15.
+Her writings about strengthening women’s voices have been published in Oldster Magazine, Thrive Global, The Midst, Lioness Magazine, The Select 7, Medium, CoveyClub, and The Write Life.
+She also talks gives regular tips and tricks to her monthly email list (sign up in the pop up box on any page).
+Alicia has served on boards including the Board of Advocates of Planned Parenthood of the Great Northwest, and the Rain City Rock Camp for Girls, among others.

 Activism